anshuldaksh2016/react-node-register/README.md

 Your app should now be running on localhost:3000.

 #### Note : For development phase run the server by nodemon server  and client by npm start
+            For the mail functionality replace your mail and password with your credentials .